Contact the TCC Library

 1. Click on Articles & Databases

 Both of these recommended databases have a Document Type feature on the advanced search screen that will limit your results to a specific type of article such as editorial.
-To enable this limit, follow these steps:
+To enable this limiter, select it before searching for the topic you are researching: